David Gray (British musician): Later career

 On 28 May 2009, Gray announced that his album Draw the Line would be released on 14 September in the UK and on 22 September in the United States.
 The album features guest appearances by Annie Lennox and Jolie Holland.
 The album's first single, "Fugitive", was released on 7 September 2009, coinciding with the start of an expansive world tour.
-On 19 September, Gray performed his self-proclaimed first pool-side concert at the Rooftop Pool at The Colonnade Hotel in Boston for the Mix 104.1 End of Summer Bash.
-Gray performed songs from the new album, including "Fugitive", "Draw the Line" and "Jackdaw".

 In an interview for Hot Press, released on 3 December 2009, Gray revealed to Jackie Hayden that he was working on his next album, Foundling.
 Gray said that one of the tracks would be called "The Old Chair", which, according to Gray, "features just a drum kit and me on my Steinway piano.
 It's very quiet."
 Foundling was released in the UK on 16 August. and in the United States on 17 August.
-Foundling is a double album: the first CD consists of 11 new songs and the second consists of eight previously unreleased songs.
-A ninth is available via iTunes.

-David Gray signed a global agreement with Kobalt Label Services for the release of his 10th studio album, Mutineers.
+Gray signed a global agreement with Kobalt Label Services for the release of his 10th studio album, Mutineers.
 His first in four years, it was recorded at The Church Studios in London and produced by Andy Barlow (Lamb).
 The release took place on 17 June 2014.
 It was announced that Gray would support the new release with a North American tour through April and May, followed by an eight-date UK tour in June and July that included a show at the Royal Albert Hall in London.